napframework/nap-docs/app/manual/01_gettingstarted.md

 ### Configure Texture {#configure_cube_texture}

-Download [this image](@ref content/cube_texture.jpg) and move it to `apps/rotatingcube/data`.
+Download [cube_texture.jpg](/content/cube_texture.jpg) and move it to `apps/rotatingcube/data`.

 Select the `CubeTexture` in the resource panel.
-Link in the image by clicking on the folder icon next to the `ImagePath` property in the inspector panel.
+Link in the image by clicking on the folder icon next to `ImagePath` in the inspector panel.
 Browse to the texture in the `data` directory and select it.

 ![](@ref content/gs_create_texture.gif)